lecritch/webscraping_seattle-chicago-ds/README.md

 - Open up index.html in your browser.
 - Open up the inspector using ctrl-shft-j
 - click on the elements tab, and click on an element

+Notice the syntax in the main.css file.
+A period # refers to an id, and a . refers to a class.

 # Activity
 With the Cat Fancier's Fan page as a template, take five minutes to create a fan page of the subject of your choosing.